DexHunterIO/DH-Leverage/README.md

 - [ ] Add Stand in burner wallet for handling the lent deposit and the subsequent trade
 - [ ] Handle Trade using Dexhunter API

+## Deliverables
+The full project is going to be public under this repo.

 ### Disclaimer:
 `The Data provided in this File can be changed at any times with development as things might change and/or some initial ideas would not work or need changing.`